 The Board has established standing committees to consider designated matters.
 The standing committees of the Board are: the audit committee and the compensation committee.
 The listing standards of the NYSE do not require boards of directors of publicly traded limited partnerships to be composed of a majority of independent directors, nor are they required to have a standing nominating or compensation committee.
-Notwithstanding, the Board has elected to have a standing compensation committee.
-We do not have a nominating committee in view of the fact that ETO, which owns our General Partner, appoints the directors to our Board.
+Notwithstanding, the Board has elected to have a standing committee in view of the fact that Energy Transfer, which owns our General Partner, appoints the directors to our Board.
 The Board has adopted governance guidelines for the Board and charters for each of the audit and compensation committees.